Steve Garvey’s remarkable journey from bat boy to World Series Champion is a testament to his unwavering dedication.

 Beyond his business endeavors, Garvey is a skilled motivational speaker, captivating audiences worldwide with his insights on leadership, teamwork, and integrity.
 He’s also made his mark in television production, co-executive producing “The International Sportsman” and hosting “Baseball’s Greatest Games.”

 Garvey’s efforts have not been exclusively focused on the field or in the boardroom.
 Giving back is a Garvey trademark.
 He succeeded Frank Sinatra as the National Campaign Chairman of the Multiple Sclerosis Society.
-In Addition, he assists in a variety of other causes: Special Olympics, Juvenile Diabetes, The Blind Children Center, The Sisters of Carondelet, United Way, Ronald McDonald House, St. Vincent DePaul Center, Pediatrics AIDS, the Starlight Foundation, and ALS (Lou Gehrig’s Disease).
+In Addition, he assists in a variety of other causes: Special Olympics, Juvenile Diabetes, The Blind Children Center, The Sisters of Carondelet, United Way, Ronald McDonald House, Fans for the Cure Prostate Cancer Awareness, the Starlight Foundation, and ALS (Lou Gehrig’s Disease).
 Garvey also finds the time to hold positions on numerous civic committees and corporate boards.

 Throughout his illustrious career, Garvey has garnered accolades for his discipline and dedication, including the Roberto Clemente Award and recognition as one of the Ten Outstanding Young Men in America by the United States Jaycees.